thermalogic/RustSEUIF97/docs/seuif97_coolprop_if97.md

-# Performance Comparison: SEUIF97 vs CoolProp IF97SEUIF97 vs CoolProp IF9
+# Performance Comparison: SEUIF97 vs CoolProp IF97

 The comparison evaluates SEUIF97 against [CoolProp IF97](https://github.com/CoolProp/IF97), which employs its own repeated-squaring fast integer power algorithm.